AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Add the total amount of tokens when multiple tokens are added under the token list
 - Use HTTPS links for Etherscan.
 - Update Support center link to new one with HTTPS.
-- Make web3 deprecation notice more useful by linking to a descriptive article.
+- Make webu deprecation notice more useful by linking to a descriptive article.

 ## 3.9.11 2017-8-24